Jacob Levitt

 Overview

-Jacob grew up in Western Massachusetts in the small college town of Northampton, MA and went to undergrad at the University of Pennsylvania to study psychology with a focus on group dynamics.
+Jacob grew up in Western Massachusetts and went to undergrad at the University of Pennsylvania to study psychology with a focus on group dynamics.
 After doing research in a behavioral economics lab and on social psychology with Professor Paul Rozin, he found his way to working with Professor Sigal Barsade in the Management department.
 After taking several doctoral classes with her during his senior year and conducting a senior honors thesis he was hooked and knew he wanted to pursue a PhD in Organizational Behavior.
 After working briefly for Capital One in Washington, DC, he returned to Penn to complete a PhD.

 Continue Reading